Olosko23/Blog-Client/README.md

 ### ResetPassword

-- Allows users to reset their passwords using a provided token.
+- Allows users to reset their passwords using a provided token

 ### Privacy